Inpatient Drug And Alcohol Rehab Centers That Accept Medicaid

 Using Your Medicaid Plan To Cover Addiction Treatment

-If you want to use your Medicaid plan to cover addiction treatment, it’s important to consider some key factors.
+If you want to use your Medicaid plan to cover treatment for drug or alcohol addiction, it’s important to consider some key factors.

 First, make sure you choose a rehab center that accepts Medicaid.
-Not all rehab centers will comply with Medicaid coverage, and it’s best to know before heading to rehab if the rehab center you’re considering accepts your plan.
+Not all treatment centers will comply with Medicaid coverage, and it’s best to know before heading to rehab if the rehab center you’re considering accepts your plan.

 Talk first with a treatment specialist or your Medicaid provider to ensure you have everything in place before heading to treatment.
 This can include getting an assessment from a primary care provider (PCP) or getting the necessary paperwork in order.

 Whatever is needed, it is helpful to have all factors in place before beginning treatment.
 Figuring out how to pay for addiction treatment using Medicaid will provide some financial relief and ease some of the concern associated with entering treatment.

 Questions To Ask Before Using Medicaid To Pay For Rehab

-Entering addiction treatment can be the best decision you make for your life and your recovery.
+Entering substance abuse treatment can be the best decision you make for your life and your recovery.
 But, it can also come with some understandable concerns.

 One of the biggest factors that keep people from entering an alcohol and drug treatment program is cost.
 If you use your Medicaid plan to pay for treatment, you can alleviate most or all of these costs.

 However, there are some questions you should prepare to ask of a treatment specialist, care provider, or insurance provider prior to treatment start.

 This way, you will have no hidden costs or fees, will know exactly what you’re expected to pay, and can have the financial burden of paying for addiction treatment lifted.

 Questions to ask when using your Medicaid plan to pay for rehab include:

 - Does my Medicaid plan cover inpatient drug rehab?
 If so, what length of stay is covered?

-- Does my Medicaid plan cover detox?
+- Does my Medicaid plan cover drug and alcohol detox?
 If so, is medication also covered?

 - Does my plan cover medication-assisted treatment or medication maintenance?

 - For continued care, does my Medicaid plan cover outpatient services?
 Which types?